Trump attacks ESPN after Jemele Hill calls him a white supremacist

 He was apparently referring to ESPN anchor Jemele Hill, who in a recent tweet said that "Donald Trump is a white supremacist who has largely surrounded himself w/ other white supremacists."

-She later apologized for the tweet, and ESPN said it had accepted her apology.
+She later expressed regret for the tweet, saying that it painted ESPN in an unfair light.
+ESPN said it had accepted her statement.

 But White House press secretary Sarah Sanders said Wednesday at a press briefing that Hill's criticism of the president should be considered a "fireable offense by ESPN."